-Is the Catholic Church a force for good?Posted on: 19 April 2012 by Gareth Hargreaves
+Is the Catholic Church a force for good?Posted by Gareth Hargreaves

 Ann Widdecombe and Stephen Fry debate the relevance and purpose of the Catholic Church in this 10-minute short from Intelligence Squared.

 In this brief Intelligence Squared debate, panel members argue the merits of the role of the modern Catholic Church.